querkmachine/beeps.website/src/blog/2025-02-07-year-of-health-twist.md

 My body did a big oopsie.

 {% figure caption="Happy Mar10 Day to all with incorrect clocks who celebrate." %}
-{% responsiveImage "./src/images/hopspital.jpeg", "Photograph of my hospital room.
+{% image "/images/hopspital.jpeg", "Photograph of my hospital room.
 In the foreground is an iPad showing an episode of Invincible and a laptop with this blog post open.
 In the background is a clock that shows the date March 10th for some reason." %}
 {% endfigure %}

 ## Tuesday